adminmart/tailwind-sidebar/README.md

 ## 🧩 Live Example — Dashboard Template

 We’ve built a **complete Admin Dashboard Template** using this npm package!
-It’s the perfect example of how you can use `react-tailwind-sidebar` in a real-world app.
+It’s the perfect example of how you can use `tailwind-sidebar` in a real-world app.

 [![App Screenshot](https://tailwind-admin.com/_next/image?url=%2F_next%2Fstatic%2Fmedia%2Fhero-section-image.882f0d48.png&w=1920&q=75)](https://tailwind-admin-react-free.netlify.app/)